-Our Patrons – Graham Gooch OBE DL and Michael J Fitch
+Our Patrons – Graham Gooch OBE DL, Michael J Fitch and Tammy Beaumont MBE

 Graham Gooch OBE DL

 “I am delighted to have been asked to support the work of The Rob George Foundation as its patron.

 “I have known Rob’s father, Philip, for many years.
 We played together in a number of Young Essex, Essex Under 25 and Essex Second Xl games at the start of my career.
 Philip regularly reminds me that in one season his Essex Second Xl batting average was superior to mine, but after that our cricket careers tended to go in different directions!
 More recently, we have met again through our work with charity and community organisations.

 “Rob died in December 2013.
 Although only 21, he battled leukaemia with bravery and dignity.
 I suspect many of us in the same situation would have had little emotional capacity to think of others, but Rob was determined to leave a legacy.
 His first concerns were, naturally enough, for his family, but he also wanted to help to alleviate the kind of financial difficulties he had encountered.

 “The Rob George Foundation has two aims – as well as helping young people who are facing financial difficulties as they battle life-threatening or terminal illnesses, it also seeks to provide financial support to gifted youngsters in the worlds of sport or the performing arts but who are held back by their financial situation.
 Rob was a talented cricketer and a golfer; his family are involved in sport and the arts, so these priorities make perfect sense.